An abscess is the body's way of trying to heal from an infection. Abscesses form

 Most germs don't belong in a healthy body and the immune

 system knows it: It's the immune system's job to be on the lookout for infection.

 After figuring out that something is wrong, it sends in the troops (otherwise known

-as white blood cells) to destroy
+as white blood cells) to destroy whatever's

-which also includes stuff like dead skin and dead germs.
+includes stuff like dead skin and dead germs.

 The body considers pus garbage and will try to get rid of it.
 But when pus collects